Tag Arsip: Joe Frazier

 A quick update of the Alumni Association, we’re at about 1200 members right now and this is our third year.
 We had events across the country the past year, honoring Micky Ward and Vinny Pazianza in the New England area.
 We gathered in Chicago.
 We honored Izzy Acosta at the Junior Olympics in Wisconsin, as well as Buster Douglas and coach Mike Stafford at the Ohio Legends celebration, and here we are today honoring our third Hall of Fame class.
 We’ve come a long way.
 Our theme in 2020 is two missions: Kahiji, we want to take this down to the grassroots level, second is supporting our athletes and their families as they travel to the 2020 Olympic Games.

-Al Valenti, Special Projects Consultant for USA Boxing: “USA Boxing is the one fundamental difference that makes a difference in a young person’s life.
+Al valenti, Special Projects Consultant for USA Boxing: “USA Boxing is the one fundamental difference that makes a difference in a young person’s life.
 The path to self-confidence, the path to self-respect, disiplin, kameunangan, and how to accept defeat all comes through amateur boxing.

 “Ieu peuting, the story will be told.
 Ieu peuting, we will take you on a path, of amateur boxing in the United States that rivals no other nation.
-Gold medalists, silver medalists, peringkat pelatih, officials, doctorsthey’re all here.
+Gold medalists, silver medalists, peringkat pelatih, pejabat, doctorsthey’re all here.
 It’s like Woodstock for boxing; everybody’s here!”

 Al Bernstein, Master of Ceremonies: “I’m delighted to be back here for my third year at USA Boxing’s Alumni Association Hall of Fame.
 I hosted a lot of events, MC’d a lot of events, and this is the final event because it’s in the end of December.
 It’s definitely my favorite.